Local drummer brings West African rhythms to the Roaring Fork Valley

 Playing in a West African drum ensemble demands athleticism.

 During her trips to West Africa, Lehmann focused on improving her musicianship.
 Her training regimen included almost daily lessons, evening performances, multiple rehearsals a week and dance classes.
-During dance classes, Lehmann drummed at a high speed for around an hour, building the endurance she needed to drum during long performances.
+During dance classes, she drummed at a high speed for around an hour, building the endurance she needed to drum during long performances.
 At times, blood vessels in her hands burst from the intensity.

-“A lot of it was athletic training within the music in order to be able to perform at a top level,” Lehmann said.
+“A lot of it was athletic training within the music in order to be able to perform at a top level,” she said.
 “Now you can take drumming in all different directions and it’s not always like that, but that’s the area I ended up in for a while.”

 She also learned how to repair drums.